Nenkai/GT4SoundTool/README.md

 ---

-**This repo should be used as proof of work, perhaps someone can pick up on it in the future.**
+**This repo should be considered as a small non-serious test project to research sound files, perhaps someone can pick up on it in the future.**

 The documentation is the code.
 I've documented my references as much as I could.